DIII-D (tokamak)

-DIII-D Research Program
+DIII-D research program

 The DIII-D research program is a large international collaboration, with over 600 users participating from more than 100 institutions.
-General Atomics operates the San Diego-based facility for the United States Department of Energy through the Office of Fusion Energy Sciences.
+General Atomics operates the San Diego–based facility for the Department of Energy through the Office of Fusion Energy Sciences.

 Research in DIII-D aims to elucidate the basic physics processes that govern the behavior of a hot magnetized plasma, and to establish a scientific basis for future burning plasma devices such as ITER.
 Ultimately, the goal is to use this understanding to develop an economically attractive fusion power plant.

 The tokamak consists of a toroidal vacuum chamber surrounded by magnetic field coils which contain and shape the plasma.
-The plasma is created by applying a voltage to generate a large electrical current (more than one million amperes) in the chamber.
+The plasma is created by applying a voltage to generate a large electric current (more than one million amperes) in the chamber.
 The plasma is heated to temperatures ten times hotter than that of the sun by a combination of high-power neutral beams and microwaves.
 The plasma conditions are measured using instrumentation based on intense lasers, microwaves, and other precision plasma diagnostics.

 Experiments explore such topics as confinement, transient events, and power and particle exhaust.
 DIII-D is also used as a test bed to investigate innovative mechanisms for plasma heating, fueling and current drive.

 History

 In May 1974, AEC selected General Atomics to build the Doublet III magnetic fusion experiment based on the success of earlier Doublet I and II magnetic confinement experiments.
 In Feb 1978, the Doublet III fusion experiment achieved its first operation with plasma at General Atomics.
 The machine was later upgraded and renamed DIII-D in 1986.

 The DIII-D program achieved several milestones in fusion development, including the highest plasma β (ratio of plasma pressure to magnetic pressure) ever achieved at the time (early 1980s) and the highest neutron flux (fusion rate) ever achieved at the time (early 1990s).
 Major scientific discoveries include the validation of sheared flow suppression of turbulence in the 1990s as well as both active and passive edge localized mode suppression mechanisms in the 2000s.

-In 2021, the program announced an improved boundary cooling approach, replacing a gaseous solution with a boron, Boron nitride, lithium powder mixture.
+In 2021, the program announced an improved boundary cooling approach, replacing a gaseous solution with a boron, boron nitride, lithium powder mixture.
 This dissipated the plasma's heat and protected the reactor walls.